 Improving Reading Comprehension:

-- Practice reading complex texts regularly.
+- Practice reading complex texts.
 Legal reasoning passages require careful reading to identify key facts and relevant legal principles.

-- Focus on improving your speed and accuracy in reading lengthy and complex texts.
+- Focus on speed and accuracy in reading lengthy and complex texts.

-- Summarise paragraphs to ensure you understand the main points.
+- Explain the paragraph to make sure that you have understood the main points.

 Resources: